Skip to Main Content

 • Installment loans typically require immediate repayment which can hinder borrowers who need more repayment flexibility.

-If an installment loan isn’t right for you and you need the funds quickly, consider the alternatives, like a personal line of credit, a credit card or a home equity line of credit.
+If an installment loan isn’t right for you and you need the funds quickly, consider alternatives like a personal line of credit, credit card or home equity line of credit.

-Not every lender offers personal lines of credit (PLOC) — especially if you’re looking for an unsecured option.
+Not every lender offers personal lines of credit — especially if you’re looking for an unsecured option.
 Despite this, they are a worthwhile alternative to a personal loan.
-They offer more flexibility than a personal loan and often have a lower interest rate than a credit card.
+Lines of credit offer more flexibility and often have an APR similar to installment loan rates.

-Ideal for larger projects or long-term expenses, a PLOC operates similarly to a credit card but with much lower interest rates.
-With a PLOC, you can borrow what you need, when you need it — up to your credit line — during the draw period and only have to make interest-only payments.
-When your draw period ends, your line of credit becomes the equivalent of a term loan, and you’ll then be responsible for making monthly payments.
+Ideal for larger projects or long-term expenses, a line of credit allows you to borrow what you need, when you need it — up to your credit limit.
+During the draw period, you make interest-only payments each month.
+When your draw period ends, your line of credit becomes the equivalent of a term loan.

-However, you may be required to provide some form of collateral, especially if you’re borrowing a larger amount.
+Some lenders offer unsecured personal lines of credit.
+However, many require you to provide some form of collateral, especially if you’re borrowing a larger amount.
 Collateral is an asset or property that backs the loan balance.
 Lenders use collateral to minimize risk for larger loan amounts or to secure loans for bad credit borrowers.
 If you default on the balance or fail to make the payments over a period of time, your collateral can be seized to satisfy the delinquent payments.

 Green circle with a checkmark inside